MmohammedH/TODO/README.md

 If the credentials are correct, you will be logged in and can manage your TODO list.
 Manage Tasks:

+Add Task:
-Add Task: Enter new tasks which will be saved to your TODO list.
+Enter new tasks which will be saved to your TODO list.
+See Tasks:
-See Tasks: View all your current tasks.
+View all your current tasks.
+Search Task:
-Search Task: Search for a specific task by its ID.
+Search for a specific task by its ID.
+Delete Task:
-Delete Task: Remove a task by its ID.
+Remove a task by its ID.
+Logout:
-Logout:Choose the logout option to return to the main menu for re-login or account creation.
+Choose the logout option to return to the main menu for re-login or account creation.

 ## File Structure
 main.cpp: The main C++ source file containing the application logic.